 What has been one of the biggest challenges to running the program, and what’s been one of your proudest achievements to date?

 As in many nonprofit organizations, the lack of sufficient funding remains our biggest challenge.
 Educational budgets have been flat, so it’s hard to keep up with rising expenses.
 We do have to charge schools and students for our programs, but over 20 percent of those taking part are offered scholarships.
 We have to raise a lot of money to meet that goal.
 Each year, we rely on donations to contribute about 30 to 40 percent of our budget.
 That’s fairly low compared to some nonprofit organizations, such as a local ballet or symphony, which might get about 30 percent of their operating budget from ticket sales and 70 percent from contributions.
-The new boat continues to be a fundraising challenge.
-It needs an additional $1.25 million in order to complete construction in early 2017.

 I think the proudest part of what we accomplish with the students is providing an environmental educational experience on the water.
 It’s a different way of educating both adults and students.
 We’ve been fortunate that a number of former students have gone on to maritime academies or major in marine biology.
 It’s gratifying to see the results of these young people going through our programs.